BHFDSC/CCU005_03/README.md

-# Harmonising electronic health record data for reproducible research: challenges and lessons learnt in a UK-wide COVID-19 research collaboration
+# Harmonising electronic health records for reproducible research: challenges, solutions and recommendations from a UK-wide COVID-19 research collaboration

 ## Project description